 Most SP members have at least one thunderstorm story, a frightening tale of a close call resulting either from our own bad judgment or our own bad luck.
-I have two such tales.
-Both involved bad judgment and bad luck, but someone or something smiled on me and sprinkled a little good luck over me, too.
+I have a handful of such tales.
+They involved bad judgment and bad luck, but someone or something smiled on me and sprinkled a little good luck over me, too.

-The second tale involves only myself, but the first one, this one, involves my wife and the danger I unintentionally but foolishly placed her in.
+The second tale involves only myself, but the first one, this one, involves my wife and the danger into which I unintentionally but foolishly placed her.
 It is a story about selfishness, guilt, and shame as well.
 In the end, though, it is about gratitude and relief.